LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 > :material-triangle: Step 7 of 12 is Configure Identifiers for Loop.
 This step has 2 :material-dots-triangle: Substeps, some of which may not be required but are numbered so you can check them off.

 > This should only be needed one time, unless the developers add or modify an identifier.

-> For example going from version 3.2.x to version 3.3 or higher requires this to be repeated.
-There will be clear instructions on to [update page](gh-update.md#how-to-update-or-rebuild){: target="_blank" } when you need to do this.
+This happened between version 3.2 and version 3.4.

 ## Configure Identifiers for Loop